connor4312/cockatiel/readme.md

   breaker: new SamplingBreaker({ threshold: 0.2, duration: 30 * 1000 }),
 });

-// Break if more than 5 requests in a row fail: const breaker = circuitBreaker(handleAll, {
+// Break if more than 5 requests in a row fail, and use a backoff for retry attempts: const breaker = circuitBreaker(handleAll, {
-  halfOpenAfter: 10 * 1000,
+  halfOpenAfter: new ExponentialBackoff(),
   breaker: new ConsecutiveBreaker(5),
 });